lcs-crr/PATH/README.md

 The remaining scripts can be executed in that order to obtain the results in the paper.

-Utility functions can be found in the `ts_processor` script in the `ts_functions` folder in this repository.
+Utility functions can be found in the `utilities` folder in this repository.
+It contains all the classes and the corresponding methods used throughout this work.

 Custom model classes for each of the tested approaches can be found in the `model_garden` folder in this repository.